 - The aircraft is flown within the visible line of sight of the pilot or a co-located visual observer who communicates directly with the pilot.

-- The aircraft is flown so that it does not interfere with and must give way to any manned aircraft.
+- The drone is flown so that it does not interfere with and must give way to any manned aircraft.

 - The operator receives prior authority from the Administrator or designee before operating in Class B, Class C, or Class D airspace or within the lateral boundaries of the surface area of Class E airspace assigned for an airport and complies with all airspace limitations and prohibitions.